CircleCI-Public/circleci-cli/README.md

 ### Homebrew

 We publish the tool to [Homebrew](https://brew.sh/).
 The tool is [part of `homebrew-core`](https://github.com/Homebrew/homebrew-core/blob/master/Formula/circleci.rb), and therefore the maintainers of the tool are obligated to follow the guidelines for acceptable Homebrew formulae.
-You should [familairise yourself with the guidelines](https://docs.brew.sh/Acceptable-Formulae#we-dont-like-tools-that-upgrade-themselves) before making changes to the Homebrew deployment system.
+You should [familiarise yourself with the guidelines](https://docs.brew.sh/Acceptable-Formulae#we-dont-like-tools-that-upgrade-themselves) before making changes to the Homebrew deployment system.

 The particular considerations that we make are: